Nic Westaway: Career

 Westaway has appeared in three short films: Running: A Western Australia Short, Happy Haven and Bonsai.
 In 2012, Westaway relocated to Sydney after successfully auditioning for the role of Kyle Braxton in Home and Away.
 He also appeared in the feature length spin-off Home and Away: An Eye for an Eye in 2015.
 Westaway decided to leave the show after almost four years, and he made his final appearance on 21 April 2016.
 He later reprised the role for two further specials: Home and Away: Revenge and Home and Away: All or Nothing.

 Westaway stars as Samantha Jade's love interest in the music video for her single "Always".
 He also appears as American musician Xavier in Dance Academy: The Movie, and has filmed an appearance in television series We Were Tomorrow.

-Westaway launched into his theatre career when taking up the main role of Prince Aladdin in the 2019 Christmas pantomime ‘Aladdin’ by Enchanted Entertainment at the Tyne Theatre & Opera House in Newcastle Upon Tyne, UK.
+Westaway started his theatre career when taking up the main role of Prince Aladdin in the 2019 Christmas pantomime 'Aladdin' by Enchanted Entertainment at the Tyne Theatre & Opera House in Newcastle Upon Tyne, UK.